Aayushi-J/Aayushi-J/README.md

 👀 I’m interested in Data management and Data structures using Java, Python, and C++.

-🌱 I’m currently learning MS Excel, Tableau, and programming with R.
+🌱 I’m currently learning advanced MS Excel, advanced Power BI, and basic programming with R and SAS.

 💞️ I’m looking to collaborate on Data Structures in Java and any Hackathon coding questions related to Java, C++, or Python.